ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 Contains MD5 digests for paths in the Borealis read-only rootfs.
 This report may inform if the Borealis rootfs has become corrupted. ~44 KiB.

-## borealis_steam_compat_logs
+## borealis_steam_log

-Contains versions of Steam compatibility tools used per game in the last 5 min.
-Only one line (less than 100 chars) printed per game.
+Contains the stdout and stderr of the Steam client and any games run since Borealis boot. ~8 KiB for start up and login of the Steam client.
+Each game launch adds ~8 KiB.

 ## borealis_xwindump